1BobC/1jsNest/README.md

 "Add Exercise 2: Access Outer Scope Variable from LinkedIn JSNested Functions"

 "Add EX flexiple, Exercise 3: Counter with Closure, Further explanation and exercise  of closure from M mdn web, Even more explanation and exercise of closure from M mdn web"

+"Add Exercise 4: Counter with closure and an inititalizing parameter, Exercise 5: Nested function with array callback loop NB I forgot to declare array with square brackets!!!"